+'''

+% bash

-% bash A new shell starts ... % printenv MYENV newvalue
+A new shell starts ...

+% printenv MYENV

+newvalue

+'''

-Following is a list of a few of the environment variables that are predefined by bash:
+Following is a list of a few of the environment variables that are generally predefined and/or redefined as necessary by bash:

 - PATH: Stores the current list of directories that are searched for commands (executables). - HOME: Stores the user's home directory;